mcdafydd/scini-cockpit/README.md

 # Running In Production

 If you want to run a production system for field work or a tank test, use the `docker-compose.yml` file.
-This file only starts an OpenROV container with the default Docker network, so the container network address space will not conflict with the actual SCINI LAN.
+This file starts the minimal environment to maximize performance.
+It expects the physical network to match what is specified in the openrov container `start.sh` entrypoint.

 0. Edit `docker-compose.yml` and set the IP address on `command:` to match the IP address of the forward camera
 1. Run `docker-compose up`
 2. Use Chrome to access the cockpit software at `http://<ip_of_host>`

+## Be Careful with Named Volumes

+Don't delete your critical data!
+The production environment specified in `docker-compose.yml` uses separate named volumes from those in the `docker-compose-dev.yml` dev environment.

+Brief description of key volumes:
+* images - Stores individual JPEG images from all camera MJPEG streams
+* logs - Stores openrov system logs, see `assets/adjustments.prod.json`
+* data - Stores all system and device telemetry

 # Developing SCINI Software

 ## Get Started Developing

+** NOTE: Be cautious if creating a docker network if it conflicts with the existing LAN IP space.
+It probably won't work at all. **

 The default docker-compose-dev.yml file can be used to match the network IP space used in production.
 We use a docker named network to specify the appropriate subnet/gateway interfaces.
 By default, on Linux, this will use the Docker libnetwork bridge driver.
 All containers will be on the same layer 2 network space, identically to how things run in production.
 This also ensures that certain features (like mqttclient broadcast UDP discovery) continue to work as expected.